UNR-ACM/exception_tutorial/exception_workshop_readme.txt

 While they are commonly constructed as they are being thrown, if it is not simple to initialize them, create and initialize them before using the "throw" command.

+You may notice that sometimes functions have a "throws()" clause added to them.
+This is used to define what exceptions may get thrown from a function.
+For example, all exceptions from a function with "throws" will be unexpected and you will likely run into compiler errors and other annoying obstacles.
+A function with "throws(exception, runtime_exception)" may only have those two types of exception thrown from it.
+Anything wrapping/overriding/using something with a "throws" clause must specify a "throws" clause that is at least as restrictive as the one it wraps/overrides/uses.
+Often people don't use a "throws" clause due to its restrictiveness.
+Sometimes, it's necessary or good for strong code self-documentation and contracts.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%